+Please note that - as in former submissions - the Netherlands reports only the total PAH emissions according to a specific Dutch definition, namely, the 'sum 10 PAH of VROM'.
+This definition does not only include the four PAH substances stated in NFR, but also six others.
 The Dutch total PAH emissions are, therefore, by definition higher than the total emissions according to the NFR definition.
-The recommended detailed speciation is not yet available, but further actions for deriving detailed information on the individual PAH, from the PAH total, will soon be implemented, see section 1.9.

-Dioxin emissions decreased by 707 g I-Teq, in the 1990 - 2006 period, corresponding to 95% of the national total in 1990 (Figure 2.9).
+The recommended detailed speciation is not yet available, but further actions for deriving detailed information on the individual PAH, from the PAH total, will soon be implemented, see Section 1.9.
+Dioxin emissions decreased by 717 g I-Teq, in the 1990-2007 period, corresponding to 97% of the national total in 1990 (Figure 2.9).
 In the period after 1990 specific emission abatement, introduced into all waste-incineration plants, was specifically targeted to reduce dioxin emissions.
 Furthermore, measures were taken to reduce dioxin emissions in the energy and industrial sectors.
-Currently, the major source for dioxin emission is the category product use (3).
+Currently, the major source of dioxin emission is the category product use (3).

-Figure 2.9 Dioxins, emission trend in 1990-2006 and share by sector in 1990 and 2006.
+Dioxins, emission trend in 1990-2007 and share by sector in 1990 and 2007

-3 Energy, stationary fuel combustion (IA)
+Energy, stationary fuel combustion (1A)

 About 80-100% of the NO_x, SO2, PM10 and NH3 emissions from stationary combustion (categories 1A1, 1A2, 1A4 and 1A5) are based on environmental reports of large industrial companies.
-The emission data in the Environmental Annual Reports (EARs) are based on direct emission measurements (see formula below) or calculations based on fuel input and emission factors.
+The emission data in the Annual Environmental Reports (MJVs) are based on direct emission measurements (see formula below) or calculations based on fuel input and emission factors.
 The emission factors used in the calculations are also based on measurements according to this formula.

-Emission = $[Concentration] \times Flow \times Duration of emission$ where:
+Emission = [Concentration]FlowDuration of emission

+where:
-[Concentration] = Online (semi-)continuous measurement: frequency - seconds to daily

-Discontinuous measurement: several times a year, directly in air flow based on fuel or raw materials/production quantities; for diffuse emissions:
+- [Concentration] = Online (semi-)continuous measurement: frequency - seconds to daily Discontinuous measurement: several times a year, directly in air flow Off line: sampling and analysis in laboratory - Flow = Flow-speed measurement in air flow; surface of flow channel; calculation based on fuel or raw materials/production quantities; for diffuse emissions: calculation of air flow over source